software-assignments-spring2022/final-project-mentorme/CONTRIBUTING.md

 - Development must be in MERN stack;
 - Make sure dependencies are installed by running `npm install`.

-## Instructions for Building and Testing
+## Instructions for Running and Testing
+Make sure necessary dependencies are installed before running:
+- In the front-end directory, run: `npm install`
+- In the back-end directory, run: `npm install`
+- In the socket directory, run: `npm install`

-To build the project:
+To run the project:
 - In the front-end directory, run:
     `npm start`
 - In the back-end directory, run:    `npm start`
+- In the socket directory, run: `npm start`

 For testing: